 Investing in blue-chip stocks is a low-risk strategy to build your wealth on the stock market.
 Blue-chip companies are generally leaders in their fields, have been in business for decades, have market capitalization, value in the billions, and are run by seasoned managers with a track record for delivering stable growth and returns.

 Investing in blue-chip shares offers low risk and but also low returns.
-Penny stocks are the opposite – high-risk or 'speculative' investments because the companies behind them are relatively young, have low market capitalization, and unproven management teams.
+Penny stocks are the opposite – these are high-risk or 'speculative' investments because the companies behind them are relatively young, have low market capitalization, and even unproven management teams.

 If you have a thirst for knowledge and enjoy spending time researching emerging products, technologies, and markets; penny stocks provide opportunities for significant increases in share values within the space of a day despite the high risk for loss.